-- Lack of shade/trees. - o School has put up canopies to provide shade for waiting students/parents. - Designated "No Parking" zone makes it difficult for parents and drop-off during.
+- Lack of shade/trees. - o School has put up canopies to provide shade for waiting students/parents. - Designated "No Parking" zone makes it difficult for parents and drop-off during pick-up and drop-off periods.

 Avenue K-2 crossing at New Vista Middle School